Qimera - Project Layers

 This attribute is used by Dynamic and Static Surface layers.
 This button launches the Shading Parameters dialog.

-This attribute is used by Image, Scalar, Dynamic and Static Surface layers.
-It controls the opacity of the layer in the Scene.
+This attribute is used by Image, Scalar, Dynamic, Static Surface layers and Plane SD Layers.
+It controls the transparency of the layer in the Scene.

 This attribute is used by most 3D layers.
 It applies a small vertical offset to the layer.
 This is mostly useful for ensuring that one layer is drawn above or below another.